cvitter/Riak-TS-Data-Modeling/Why Use Quantams At All.md

 ## The Riak TS Shopping Cart

-In the following example we are going to create a table in Riak TS that supports very basic ecommerce shopping cart functionality (I am sure a real world shopping cart is more complex) including capturing:
+In the following example we are going to create a table in Riak TS that supports very basic ecommerce shopping cart functionality including capturing:

 * The ID of the item added to the cart
 * The quantity of the item added
 * The unit cost of the item (at the time it was added to the cart)
 * And the time that the item was added to the cart

-The DDL we will use is:
+The DDL we will use for our shopping cart table is:

 ```
 CREATE TABLE ShoppingCartItem